-Trees will usually not survive either, depending on how bad they’re affected.
-However, you can try cutting away the affected bark and removing the soil from base of the tree down to the main roots to allow the crown to dry out.
+Trees will usually not survive either, depending on how badly they’re affected.
+However, you can try cutting away the affected bark and removing the soil from the base of the tree down to the main roots to allow the crown to dry out.

 The use of fungicide can help prevent the disease but is usually ineffective once it’s completely taken hold.
 Captan or Aliette are most often used.
 Drench the soil (2 tbsp. to 1 gal. of water) while somewhat dry to allow the fungicide to penetrate well.
 Repeat this twice at 30-day intervals.